leinaxd/NOTES/digital_image_processing/lecture_16/readme.md

 # Shape abstraction
+Idea is to extract the fundamental connectivity of the shape

 For some branching structure, like for medicine you cannot deal with those shapes
 - you can trace a one pixel length skeleton to represent that structure
 - i.e. blood vessels